pestphp/docs/upgrade-guide.md

 +    "pestphp/pest": "^2.0",
 ````

 In addition, please upgrade Collision to version 7 if you are using Laravel.
+Note that, Laravel 10 is required.

 ```diff
 -    "nunomaduro/collision": "^6.0",